feltcute/ModdingDocsMGD/Doc/Events/Creation.rst

 **Event Creation**
 ===================

-Breaks down the :doc:`keys and strings </Doc/Starter/TheJsonFormat>` used by Events.
+Breaks down the :doc:`keys and strings </Doc/Tutorials/TheJsonFormat>` used by Events.

 Base game Event .jsons are located at *Json/Events/*.
 The bubble slime events showcase modern practices well, located at *Mountain/FizzySpring.json*, and *CombatEvents/BubbleSlimeCombatEvents.json*.

 A blank template can be found at *Events/_BlankEvent.json*.

-..
-If you have installed the MGD extension, you can type ``_c_Event`` to create an Event snippet.

 **Assume all keys are required, unless stated otherwise.**